 The Australian couple left Gammy, now six months old, with Pattaramon Chanbua but took his healthy twin sister.

 "Why does he have to go through all the hardships?
 I love him...
 He's like my child now," Ms Pattaramon said.

-Gammy has a congenital heart condition, a lung infection and Down's and is in a Thai hospital for urgent treatment.
+Gammy also has a congenital heart condition and lung infection and is in a Thai hospital for urgent treatment.

 A campaign to help the baby begun online after Thai newspaper Thairath published Gammy's story last week.

 It has raised more than A$150,000 ($140,000; £83,000) from 3,400 donors in 11 days.

 In Australia, Prime Minister Tony Abbott expressed his sadness: "I guess it illustrates some of the pitfalls involved in this particular business.

 "It's a very, very, sad story and I hate to think that, you know, a child could be abandoned like that."